Razielperez/image-processing/README.md

 # image-processing

 This project is a system that presents some image processing operations.
-This system is displayed by Peyton's GUI for user convenience The main purpose of this project is to present the features found in it.
+This system is displayed by Python's GUI for user convenience The main purpose of this project is to present the features found in it.
 This project contains a "Examples" folder divided according to the various features in order to give examples of the system results.